top of page

 Dr. Ashley Mahoney is a postdoctoral fellow with expertise in psychological testing and individual therapy across the lifespan.
 Her work focuses on supporting individuals healing from complex trauma, understanding the impact of systemic oppression, exploring neurodivergence, and reconnecting with hidden parts of themselves.

-In a recent webinar, which featured attendees from Mental Health America Illinois, Dr. Mahoney dived into the topic of anxiety to provide a deeper understanding of anxiety – as well as a toolkit to help control it.
+In a recent webinar, which featured attendees from Mental Health America Illinois, Dr. Mahoney dived into the topic of anxiety.
+She provided a deeper understanding of anxiety and a toolkit to help control it.

-Dr. Mahoney began by highlighting the difference between anxiousness and anxiety, beginning by explaining that every emotion has a purpose.
+Dr. Mahoney began by highlighting the difference between anxiousness and anxiety.
+She explained that every emotion has a purpose.

-“Anxiousness is a natural emotional response that helps us navigate threats,” she says, explaining that this in our distant past often meant responding to physical threats, activating fight, flight, freeze, or fawn responses.
+“Anxiousness is a natural emotional response that helps us navigate threats,” she says.
+This often meant responding to physical threats in our distant past, activating fight, flight, freeze, or fawn responses.

 As with any disorder, anxiety displays a number of common symptoms.
-Dr. Mahoney names the most common ones, while also acknowledging that individual lived experiences can vary:
+Dr. Mahoney names the most common ones while acknowledging that individual lived experiences can vary:

 • Feeling out of control